Qile0317/einops/README.md

 ## basic example code
 ```

-## Planned Backends
+## Planned Backends & Implementation

+> The python einops implementation uses wrappers for each datastructure over some central mixins, but the current plan for the R version is to simply use S3 dispatch with some helpers.
+Functions like `reduce` will by default override existing conventions so aliases may be needed

 - R torch tensors
-- R 2d matrices (and matrix like objects like dfs), multidim arrays
+- R 2d matrices (and matrix like objects like dfs)
+    - SparseMatrices
+- R multidim arrays
-- R keras?
+- R keras/TF datastructures?